nonplayer/hammercrawl/hc_core_player_3_rules.md

 ### Determining Your Starting Hit Points

-Your character's starting HP at level 1 is equal to the maximum of your class Hit Die, plus your CON mod, if any.
+Your character's starting HP at level 1 is equal to the maximum of your Class Hit Die, plus your CON mod (if any), plus an additional per-level mod based on your Class.

 ### Improving Your Hit Points

 The primary method of long term character HP improvement is via increasing your experience level.
-In HAMMERCRAWL! you must reroll your entire Hit Points total with every new level, but fortunately you can never end up with fewer than you previously had.
-Whenever you Level Up, roll a number of dice equal to your new XP level, and add your CON mod to each die.
-If the new total is greater than your previous HP total, keep it.
-If it is not, instead keep the previous total +1.
+In HAMMERCRAWL! you gain a small amount of additional hit points each level, determined by your Class.
+Yes, this includes 1st level.
+Using just these base rules, Magic-Users gain the smallest amount (1 per level) while Half-Ogres gain the most (4 per level).

 ### Temporary Hit Points